Prerequisites¶

 Creating Servers’ Links¶

-To fully establish the network topology, you need to create the links between leaf switches and servers as illustrated in the first diagram.
-This section explains how to create the links step-by-step.
+To fully establish the network topology, you need to create links between the leaf switches and servers as illustrated in the first diagram.

 Select Create Link from the context menu.

-Configure the Link
+Step 2: Configure the Link¶

 From Section: